SRI Research Streams

 Underexplored Molecular Architectures

-Stream Leader: Dr. Ryan Stolley
+Stream Leader: Ryan Stolley

 This SRI stream will uncover new chemical reactions to build never-before seen arrangements of atoms and use a variety of chemical, analytical and computational tools to uncover how these new groups of atoms behave; and to expand on this capability to build ever more complex molecules.
 In our lab students will learn the principles of organic chemistry and chemical experimentation and the instrumental tools for us to ascertain structure and function of organic molecules.